The Exciting Event...

 Dramaturgy by: Susan Mar Landau

-The creation of The Exciting Event... was made possible, in part, by the Danspace Project 2017-18 Commissioning Initiative with support from the Andrew W. Mellon Foundation, and will premiere at Danspace Project on March 15-17, 2018, as part of Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance (Platform 2018), curated by Reggie Wilson.
+The creation of The Exciting Event... was made possible, in part, by the Danspace Project 2017-18 Commissioning Initiative with support from the Andrew W. Mellon Foundation, and premiered at Danspace Project (2018), as part of Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance (Platform 2018), curated by Reggie Wilson.